open-ce/open-ce/doc/README.open_ce_test.md

                         Comma delimited list of mpi types, such as "openmpi" or "system". (default: openmpi) --cuda_versions CUDA_VERSIONS
-                        Comma delimited list of cuda versions to build for , such as "10.2" or "11.0". (default: 10.2) --docker_build        Perform a build within a docker container.
-NOTE: When the --docker_build flag is used, all arguments with
+                        CUDA version to build for ,
+                        such as "10.2" or "11.0". (default: 10.2)
+  --docker_build        Perform a build within a docker container.
+NOTE: When
+                        the --docker_build flag is used, all arguments with